hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 *******************************

 A (small) interactive and debug partition `debug_rome` is available where you can get quick access but only to a limited number of resources.
+The limitiations are a maximum of 5 jobs (running and/or waiting) in queue, only up to 3 running jobs and all running jobs may only allocate a total of 8 CPU cores combined.

-The CPUs are oversubscribed by factor 4, which may lead to slower then expected run times when the usage is high.
+The CPUs are oversubscribed by a factor 4, which may lead to slower then expected run times when the usage is high.

-The nodes have one GPU that can be requested for exclusive access (as with the GPU partitions) and also one shared GPU.
+The nodes have one NVIDIA V100 GPU that can be requested for exclusive access (as with the GPU partitions) and also one less powerful GPU (NVIDIA Quadro P1000) that is always available but shared across all jobs on that node.

 To make use of the partition you can select the ``dodrio debug_rome`` option in the `Cluster` field in the `Interactive Apps` forms on the webportal, or from the CLI